hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_packet_capture.html.markdown

 * `name` - (Required) The name to use for this Network Packet Capture.
 Changing this forces a new resource to be created.

-* `network_watcher_name` - (Required) The name of the Network Watcher.
+* `network_watcher_id` - (Required) The resource ID of the Network Watcher.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which the Network Watcher exists.
+* `virtual_machine_id` - (Required) The resource ID of the target Virtual Machine to capture packets from.
 Changing this forces a new resource to be created.

-* `target_resource_id` - (Required) The ID of the Resource to capture packets from.
-Changing this forces a new resource to be created.

-~> **NOTE:** Currently only Virtual Machines IDs are supported.

 * `maximum_bytes_per_packet` - (Optional) The number of bytes captured per packet.
 The remaining bytes are truncated.
 Defaults to `0` (Entire Packet Captured).
 Changing this forces a new resource to be created.

 * `maximum_bytes_per_session` - (Optional) Maximum size of the capture in Bytes.
 Defaults to `1073741824` (1GB).
 Changing this forces a new resource to be created.

-* `maximum_capture_duration` - (Optional) The maximum duration of the capture session in seconds.
+* `maximum_capture_duration_in_seconds` - (Optional) The maximum duration of the capture session in seconds.
 Defaults to `18000` (5 hours).
 Changing this forces a new resource to be created.

 * `storage_location` - (Required) A `storage_location` block as defined below.
 Changing this forces a new resource to be created.